If I Could Only Buy and Hold a Single Stock, This Would Be It

 *Stock Advisor returns as of November 25, 2024

-John Mackey, former CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool's board of directors.
-Suzanne Frey, an executive at Alphabet, is a member of The Motley Fool's board of directors.
-Anders Bylund has positions in Alphabet, Amazon, and Vanguard S&P 500 ETF.
-The Motley Fool has positions in and recommends Alphabet, Amazon, Apple, Berkshire Hathaway, and Vanguard S&P 500 ETF.
+John Mackey, former CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool’s board of directors.
+Randi Zuckerberg, a former director of market development and spokeswoman for Facebook and sister to Meta Platforms CEO Mark Zuckerberg, is a member of The Motley Fool's board of directors.
+Jake Lerch has positions in Adobe and Amazon.
+The Motley Fool has positions in and recommends Adobe, Amazon, Meta Platforms, and Netflix.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.